 If you’re not familiar with Questo Fresco, it’s a lot like feta cheese, a bit dry, crumbly and fairly mild in flavor.
 It’s used a lot in Mexican dishes.

-You can store your leftovers in an airtight container in the fridge for several days or freeze.
+You can store your leftovers in an airtight container in the fridge for several days or yes, you can absolutely freeze leftovers.
 You can even turn this into a complete meal by adding some shredded chicken to it.

 I would add the chicken to the pan when you are toasting the spices, so it can absorb some of that great flavor.
 Then add in the cauliflower rice and cook 6-8 minutes, and serve!